0x0539/tap.io/README.md

 to high-latency connections (which is why I used the term optimistic), but those inconsistencies will be corrected by the engine as soon as possible.

-Internally, this works by maintaining a separate copy of the game state; a past state that is known to be consistent, as well as all events received since.
+Internally, this works by maintaining a separate copy of the game state: a past state that is known to be consistent and all events received since.
 That other copy only gets 'bumped forward' when we can guarantee that we have received all events that occurred before it, on the virtual timeline.